 First off, ENERCON, founded in 1984 in Aurich, Germany, is the world’s leading supplier of direct driven wind turbines with 330kW to 7.5MW rated power.
 In addition and important, it produces its own rotor blades, generators, towers.
 Plus, it makes other components for its turbines.

 ESB is Ireland’s dominant electricity utility and is one of the key players in the development and support of a range of new technologies and initiatives:

 Open Hydro – design and manufacture marine turbines for generating renewable energy from tidal streams.
-The first company to deploy a tidal turbine at the European Marine Energy Centre (EMEC) and the first company to connect to and generate electricity from tidal streams onto the UK National Grid and also the first to successfully demonstrate a method of safely and economically deploying turbines directly from the seabed.
+The first company to deploy a tidal turbine at the European Marine Energy Centre (EMEC).
+It’s and the first company to connect to to generate electricity from tidal streams. successfully prove a method of safely and economically deploying turbines directly from the seabed.
 In April 2009, Open Hydro announced that it had secured a major contract to develop a tidal energy pilot project for the Snohomish County Public Utility District (SnoPUD) in Washington State, USA.
-The company was awarded the 2009 company pioneer award at the Energy Ocean conference in Maine in the US.
+The company awarded the 2009 company pioneer award at the Energy Ocean conference in Maine in the US.

-Solarprint – an Irish company developing new ways of caturing solar energy to power everything from laptops to mobile phones.
-Founded by Dr. Mazar Bari, who created semi-liquid solar cell material that is easy to work with and cheap to produce, creating solar panals that can be integrated into everyday household goods, drawing on sunlight to recharge batteries without the need for a power supply.
+Solarprint is an Irish company developing new ways of capturing solar energy to power everything from laptops to mobile Phones.
+That amazing who created semi-liquid solar cell material is easy to work with and cheap to produce, creating solar panels that integrated into everyday. household goods, drawing on sunlight to recharge batteries without the need for a power supply.